 Google’s OAuth 2.0 implementation supports this view of the world.
 To use any of the OAuth2.0-based services, you must set up your software in the Google API Console.
 The unit of organization in the API Console is a "project," which can correspond to a multi-component app.
 For each project, you can provide branding information, and you must specify which APIs the app will access.
 Each component of a multi-component app is identified by a client ID, a unique string that is generated in the API Console.

 Cross-client authorization goals

 When an app uses OAuth 2.0 for authorization, the app acts on a user's behalf to request an OAuth 2.0 access token for access to a resource, which the app identifies by one or more scope strings.
 Normally, the user is asked to approve the access.

-When a user grants access to your app for a particular scope, the user is looking at the user consent screen, which includes project-level product branding that you set up in the Google Developers Console.
-(For information about setting up the consent screen, see Setting up OAuth 2.0 in the Developers Console help.)
+When a user grants access to your app for a particular scope, the user is looking at the user consent screen, which includes project-level product branding that you set up in the Google API Console.
+(For information about setting up the consent screen, see Setting up OAuth 2.0 in the API Console help.)
 Therefore, Google considers that when a user has granted access to a particular scope to any client ID in a project, the grant indicates the user's trust in the whole application for that scope.

 Cross-client access tokens

 Software can obtain OAuth 2.0 Access tokens in a variety of ways, depending on the platform where the code is running.
 For details, see Using OAuth 2.0 to Access Google APIs and Google Play Services Authorization.
 Normally, user approval is required when granting an access token.